July 2017 Pennsylvania murders

 Between July 5 and July 7, 2017, four young men were reported missing in Bucks County, Pennsylvania, United States.
 All were subsequently found murdered.
-The victims were Dean A. Finocchiaro, age 19; Thomas C. Meo, age 21; Jimi T. Patrick, age 19; and Mark R. Sturgis, age 22.
+The victims were Thomas C. Meo, age 21; Dean A. Finocchiaro, age 19; Jimi T. Patrick, age 19; and Mark R. Sturgis, age 22.

 The murders were carried out by Cosmo DiNardo and Sean Michael Kratz, both age 20 at the time of the murders.
-The four victims were murdered in three separate incidents, each after DiNardo arranged to sell them marijuana.
+The four victims were murdered in three separate incidents, each after DiNardo arranged to sell them cannabis.

 Murder victims

 The disappearances began on July 5, 2017, with Patrick being the first of the men to vanish.
 Two days later, on July 7, Meo, Finocchiaro, and Sturgis were also reported missing.
 Each of the four men was reported to be murdered the same day he went missing.